brutus-the-homeschooler/Capstone/README.md

 ### ACS API Data
 The `census_data` table is generated by querying the ACS API for variables specified in `Variable Dictionary.csv`.
 Each variable has its corresponding Measurement of Error (MOE) included.

-### Place and State Dictionaries
+### Place, State and Variable Dictionaries
-The `place_dictionary` and `state_dictionary` tables are derived from CSV files in the `Database/Dictionary/` folder, providing additional metadata for places and states, such as FIPS codes and names.
+The `place_dictionary`, `state_dictionary` and `variable_dictionary` tables are derived from CSV files in the `Database/Dictionary/` folder, providing additional metadata for places and states and variables, such as FIPS codes and names.

 ## Folder Structure Details